Overdose prevention and response

 Includes a description about Hepatitis C with resources for the general public and health care providers.

-The 2018 Overdose Death Report describes drug and alcohol-caused deaths investigated by the King County Medical Examiner's Office (MEO).
+Describes drug and alcohol-caused deaths investigated by the King County Medical Examiner's Office.